 But what started out as a Gloucester event, Seafood Throwdowns have since become a popular event throughout the region.

 So, how does it work?
 Two local chefs compete in a cooking competition inspired by local seafood.
 Each participant brings only their favorite cooking vessels/utensils, presentation plates and three of their favorite ingredients.
 Once there, they discover the secret seafood ingredient, given $25 and 15 minutes to use the farmers market as their pantry, and then an hour to prepare, cook and plate their dish for three judges.
 Where allowed, the chefs also make enough to offer a small tastings to the public.
 Chefs creations will be judged based on taste (10 points), use of the whole animal (10 points), presentation (5 points), and originality (5 points).

 Chefs are provided with:

-- Enough of the secret ingredient (approx. 4 lbs) to feed 2 judges, the emcee(s) and still have enough to go around for some public tastings
+- Enough of the secret ingredient (approx. 4-5 lbs) to feed 3-5 judges, the emcee(s) and still have enough to go around for up to 40 small-bite public tastings

 - Salt and pepper, and olive oil

 - Aluminum foil, paper towels and serving dishes/forks/knives/spoons for tastings